RokctAI/shared-workflows/README.md

 ---

+## 🔄 Auto-Standardization Policy

+To maintain a healthy fleet, we implement **Proactive Maintenance**.
+When breaking upgrades are introduced to the shared workflows (e.g., required new permissions, standardized Dependabot limits, or naming conventions):

+*   **CI Auto-Fixing**: Our internal "Fleet Standardizer" bot (invoked manually or via central CI triggers) automatically sweeps all 16+ repositories.
+*   **Permission Upgrades**: If a repository lacks the standard security permissions (like `pull-requests: write`), the standardizer surgically injects them.
+*   **Consistency**: This ensures that even legacy repositories stay up-to-date with the latest `shared-workflows` features without manual intervention from developers.

+---

 ## 🧩 Advanced Workflows

 These are available in `examples/workflows` but usually strictly for **Flutter mobile/desktop** apps:

 *   **`release-ios.yml`**: Builds `.ipa`.
 Recommended to run **only on Stable releases** to save costs ($$$).
 *   **`release-macos.yml`**: Builds `.app` / `.zip` for macOS Desktop.
 Same cost warning.

+---

+## ⏳ Backfilling AI Release Notes

+If you have a repository with many historical releases that lack professional AI summaries, you can regenerate them all in one go.

+1. Go to the **Actions** tab in your repository.
+2. Select the **Auto Release (Weekly)** or **Build (Smart)** workflow.
+3. Click **Run workflow**.
+4.  **Configuration**:
+    *   `backfill_ai_notes_cutoff_version`: Enter a version (e.g., `1.0.0`) or simply type `all` to regenerate every stable release in the repo's history.
+5.  **Execution**: The workflow will iterate descending through your tags, generate professional AI notes for each, and update the GitHub Release metadata via the `gh` CLI.

 ---